 10.2 Upon written notification received by Vendor within the above-stated warranty period of any failure to conform to the above warranty, upon return prepaid to Vendor of any nonconforming original part or component and upon inspection by Vendor to verify said nonconformity, Vendor at its sole option either shall repair or replace said original part or component without charge to Purchaser, or shall refund to Purchaser the price thereof.
-Vendor shall ship the repaired or replaced part or component to Purchaser at Vendors expense; provided however, that d Vendor’s inspection fails to verify the claimed nonconformity the Goods will be returned to Purchaser at its expense.
+Vendor shall ship the repaired or replaced part or component to Purchaser at Vendors expense; provided however, that if Vendor’s inspection fails to verify the claimed nonconformity the Goods will be returned to Purchaser at its expense.
+If the nonconformity is found Vendor shall reimburse Purchaser for its actual shipping costs to return the part or component to the Vendor.

-Vendors liability on any claim of any kind, including negligence, for any loss or damage arising out of, connected with or resulting from this contract or from the performance or breach hereof or from the design, manufacture, sale, delivery, resale, installation, technical direction of installation, inspection, repair, operation or use of any equipment covered by or furnished under this contract shall in no case exceed the price allocable to the equipment or unit thereof which gives rise to the claim.

-THE REMEDIES SET FORTH HEREIN ARE EXCLUSIVE WITHOUT REGARD TO WHETHER ANY DEFECT WAS DISCOVERABLE OR LATENT AT THE TIME OF DELIVERY OF THE GOODS TO PURCHASER.
-The essential purpose of this exclusive remedy shall be to provide Purchaser with repair or replacement of parts or components that prove to be defective within the period and under the conditions previously set forth.
-This exclusive remedy shall not have failed of its essential purpose (as that term is used in the Uniform Commercial Code) provided Vendor remains willing to repair or replace defective parts or components within a commercially reasonable time after ft obtains actual knowledge of the existence of a particular defect.

-10.3 IN NO EVENT SHALL VENDOR BE LIABLE FOR ANY SPECIAL, CONSEQUENTIAL, INCIDENTAL OR INDIRECT DAMAGES, INCLUDING BUT NOT LIMTED TO LOSS OF PROFITS OR REVENUE, LOSS OF USE OF THE EQUIPMENT OR ANY ASSOCIATED EQUIPMENT, COST OF CAPITAL, DOWNTIME COSTS OR CLAIMS OF CUSTOMERS OF PURCHASER FOR ANY SUCH DAMAGES, WITH RESPECT TO THIS CONTRACT OR ANYTHING DONE IN CONNECTION HEREWITH, WHETHER BASED UPON CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LABLILTY OR OTHERWISE.
+10.3 IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR ANY SPECIAL, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY CHARACTER, INCLUDING WITHOUT LIMITATION, LOSS OF USE, LOST PROFITS OR REVENUES, COST OF CAPITAL, CANCELLATION OF PERMITS, UNABSORBED TRANSPORTATION OR STORAGE CHARGES, TERMINATION OF CONTRACTS, TORT OR CONTRACT CLAIMS OTHER THAN CONTRACT CLAIMS ARISING OUT OF THIS AGREEMENT, LOST PRODUCTION OR ANY OTHER FORM OF CONSEQUENTIAL DAMAGE SUFFERED BY THE OTHER PARTY, AND IRRESPECTIVE OF WHETHER CLAIMS FOR SUCH DAMAGES ARE BASED UPON CONTRACT, WARRANTY, NEGLIGENCE, STRICT LIABILITY OR OTHERWISE.

 10.4.
 Goods repaired or replaced shall be subject to all the provisions hereof for a period of one year from the date when the same has been repaired, or replaced.